frouioui/tagenal/docs/setup-minikube-vitess.md

 We are now going to do a few things.
 We will create a `vitess` namespace in our kubernetes cluster.
 We create the custom resources (CRD) and other kubernetes objects required to run the operator, taken from the official [Vitess Operator GitHub repository](https://github.com/planetscale/vitess-operator).
 Finally, we will run the operator on kubernetes.

-> You need to have clonned the vitess-operator repository in the `./lib` folder.
+> You need to have cloned the vitess-operator repository in the `./lib` folder.
 You can simply run the command: `make clone_vitess_operator`.

 The make-command we will use is: